where the irrelevant and the opinionated slap the unbelievable upside the head and make it cry

 Facebook Videos Are Killing Me

 I am addicted to videos of cute animals—which I relentlessly anthropomorphize—interacting in Facebook videos.
-Examples:
+Recent examples:

 A puppy met a kitten and was adorable.
 Who knew?
 I think they may have sung something from “Phantom of the Opera”.